shamil-sadigov/Distributed-Circuit-Breaker/README.md

 - Critical-log-saver => Do the same thing but only for critical-level logs.

 Both of these services use Circuit Breaker when dealing with Log Storage.

-And let say that Log Storage went down.
+And let say that
+- Log Storage go down.
-Trace-log-saver noticed it after several failed attempts to send logs to Log Storage, and switched CircuitBreaker to Open state.
+- Trace-log-saver will notice it after several failed attempts when trying to send logs to Log Storage
+- As a result and Trace-log-saver switches CircuitBreaker to Open state.

-But Critical-Log-saver is not aware yet about unhealthy state of Log Storage, which means that Critical-Log-saver should also make several failed attempts in order to realize that Log Storage is unhealthy and turn CircuitBreaker to Open state.
+But Critical-Log-saver is not aware yet about unhealthy state of Log Storage, which means that Critical-Log-saver also have to make the same amount of failed attempts in order to realize that Log Storage is unhealthy and turn CircuitBreaker to Open state.
+But why do these redundant request to Log Storage ?

 ![stateless-circuit-breaker](https://github.com/shamil-sadigov/Distributed-Circuit-Breaker/blob/main/docs/images/Small%20ones/problem-of-in-memory-circuit-breaker.jpg)

+PS: Well, not the best example, but acceptable for conveying a concept

 ### Solution

-TODO
+Here we introduce stateful circuit breaker that is shared among Trace-log-saver and Critical-log-saver.
+It means that

+- If Log Storage goes down.
+- Trace-log-saver will notice it after several failed attempts when trying to send logs to Log Storage
+- As a result and Trace-log-saver switches CircuitBreaker to Open state.

+And since CircuitBreaker state is globally available, Critical-Log-saver can access this Open CircuitBreaker and be aware of Log Storage unhealthy state.
+No need for redundant requests, unnecessary resource consumption and other things!

 ### Concurrency conflicts
 TODO